pgcentralfoundation/pgrx/README.md

  ‡ A local PostgreSQL server installation is not required. `cargo pgrx` can download and compile PostgreSQL versions on its own.

+ ⹋ PGRX has not been tested to work on 32-bit: the library assumes an 8-byte `pg_sys::Datum` which may result in unexpected behavior on 32-bit, like dropping 4 bytes of data from `int8` and `double`.
+This may not be "unsound" in itself, as it is "merely" illogical, but it may undermine otherwise-reasonable safety assumptions of PGRX extensions.
+We do not plan to add support without considerable ongoing technical and financial contributions.

 <details>
    <summary>How to: GCC 7 on CentOS 7</summary>

+It is not recommended to use CentOS 7 for PGRX development, even if it works.

+Recommended Linux distributions include recent Debian, Fedora, and Ubuntu.

 In order to use GCC 7, install [`scl`](https://wiki.centos.org/AdditionalResources/Repositories/SCL) and enter the GCC 7 development environment:

 ```bash